recursion/hotkeyCommander/README.md

     - `const hotkeyCommander = require('path/to/hotkeyCommander.js')`
     - or in your html file: `<script src="path/to/hotkeyCommander.js"></script>`
 3. Pass hotkeyCommander:
-    1. A hotkey definition list
-    2. An object with *your* eventhandler methods, which follows the hotkeyCommander hotkey naming pattern
+    1. An object with *your* eventhandler methods, which follows the hotkeyCommander hotkey naming pattern
-    3. the HTML Elements to:
+    2. the HTML Elements to:
         - render configuration on
         - consume user key events from

 #### Load as a script from html or as a node module.

 ##### As browser script